a-ananas/microprocessor/assembler/README.md

 # Assembler RISC-V
 ## Syntax :
 * R : `instr rd rs1 rs2`
+* R : `instr rd rs1 rs2 imm`
-* R : `instr rd lab rs1 rs2`
+* R : `instr rd rs1 rs2 lab`
 * I : `instr rd rs imm`
 * I : `instr rd rs lab`
 * U : `instr rd imm`
 * U : `instr rd lab`
     > Comments starting by `#`
     > Labels are strings of chars and digits followed by a `:`
-    > R types with labels are the conditionnal branching, their syntax is a bit different because of conflicts risen in the parser : TO FIX.
+    > R types with labels are the conditionnal branching, just need to append the label (or immediate) to the instruction.

 So the syntax is first the register output, then the two registers or register immediate or immediate/label.